joshka/xkcd-with-alt-text/README.md

 xkcd-with-alt-text
 ==================

+Deprecated in favor of https://github.com/joshka/xkcdwat (rewrote it in rust and renamed)

 A small web app to make viewing xkcd easier in a mobile feed reader.

 The app reads xkcd.com/rss.xml and adds the alt-text from the images to the description.